 All commercial drivers who are operating a commercial motor vehicle or carrying more than 16 passengers must be DOT drug and alcohol tested.

-Pre-employment testing drug testing is required before an employer can permit a driver to operate a commercial motor vehicle on a public road.
+Pre-employment drug testing is required before an employer can permit a new CDL driver to operate a commercial motor vehicle on a public road.

-Post-accident testing is mandatory whenever a driver is involved in a fatal accident or receives a ticket from an injury accident or a vehicle-disabling accident.
-The alcohol test must take place within eight hours in the drug test within 32 hours.
+Post-accident drug testing is mandatory whenever a driver is involved in a fatal accident or receives a ticket from an injury accident or a vehicle-disabling accident.
+The alcohol test must take place within eight hours and the drug test within 32 hours.

 Suspicion – supervisors, can require a driver to be drug or alcohol tested whenever the driver exhibits signs of drug or alcohol abuse.